henryhale/henryhale.github.io/src/content/blog/termux-coding-without-a-pc.md

 My overall experience was super amazing with lots of ephipanies one after another.
 Oftentimes, I use this workflow to code on the go.
 Sometimes `ssh` into Termux and changing its password so often using `passwd` command.
 Beyond this, I tried a full Linux environment - installing Ubuntu 24 with a graphical user interface and using a VNC server.
-With that, I could code on tablets or big screens by screen casting or my work computer.
+With that, I could code on tablets or big screens by screen casting on my work computer.